 Luckily, all it took was a damp rag and I’m once again left with a brand new clean-slate label.

-OMGosh y’all, I love the way it turned out!
-I have a large industrial-sized coffee canister that I’ll be doing this same thing to as well.
+I have a super large coffee canister from which I’ll be removing the print to use decoratively in my kitchen as well.
 Stay tuned & I’ll be sure to share what I’ll use it for, and how it turns out!

 C’mon by & sit a spell!
-Come hang out at our ~TMH~ Facebook Page.
-It’s like sitting in a front porch rocker with a glass of cold iced tea.
-There are lots of good folks sharing!
-And you can also follow along on Pinterest, Twitter or GooglePlus.
+Come hang out at our Facebook Page.
+It’s like sitting in a front porch rocker with a glass of cold iced tea – lots of good folks sharing!
+You can also follow along on Pinterest, Twitter or Instagram.

-If you’d like to receive an email when a new blog post goes live,
+If you’d like to receive an email each time a new blog post goes live it’s EASY to

-subscribe to our Blog!
+Subscribe to our blog!